 The rain sneaks past the curve of the umbrella and with each step, the dampness of my clothes increases.
 Mud underfoot accumulates and makes movement difficult.
 I let the wind blow me to the pavement walkway.
 It is covered in so much water; it looks like I’m walking on a glassy black river.
 The raindrops hit the surface and little splashes bounce back up towards the sky.
 I turn around.
 My son is so small beneath the expanse of his adult sized umbrella that I can only see him from the knee down.
 The cartoon red of his sneakers against the gray hues of the landscape is captivating.
 It’s like a moving painting.
 Living art.
 His steps are small and contained.
 Trying to stay dry, he walks so slowly that I am left waiting again and again for him to catch up.
 Today, I am walking in the rain with no feeling of whether it is good or bad to be walking in the rain.
 No good or bad about being wet and cold.
 The cold of the metal umbrella handle against my hand has turned my fingers white.
 I am neither enjoying nor not enjoying the experience.
 I am so intensely present with the experience that I have gone beyond the judgment of the experience as pleasant or unpleasant.

 In the Hindu tradition, there is a title of honor that is awarded to those who have attained enlightenment.
 The title is “Paramahamsa”.
 It literally means “Supreme Swan”.
 The Hindus believed that a swan was in home both in water and on land and could also fly between the dimensions.
 Just as the awakened one is equally at home in the realm of spirit and in the realm of matter and is awakened to all realms.
-And so, it is fascinating that the very one who gifted me this name that I was always meant to have is also the one who pushed me into my next level of enlightenment.

 I am watching a woman in this library I have come to with the intention of reading to my son.
 She drags the heaviness of her body to the chair beside me and in a voice that is mouse-like, she asks me if she can sit down.
 I tell her “yes”.
 She sits with great effort.
 The black of her eyeliner is sprinkled haphazardly on her cheek.
 It also winds its way along the length of her eyelid in a lazy squiggle under a flash of blue eye shadow.
 I can feel the desperation in the way that it is drawn onto her face.
 “Like me” it says.
 “I must be something more than what I am,” it says.
 This woman is a self sacrificer.
 She has learned that to have anything for herself, is a sin.
 So the only way she can protect herself from the taking and taking by those around her, is to wall herself off with fat.
 I can feel the desperate attempt her body is making to keep her safe.
 I am thinking while watching her about the intensity of the identification we have with our sense of self.
 This woman is asleep.
 Like a sleepwalker, she is going through the motions of her life, unaware that anything exists outside of it.
 She is not yet even asking the questions.
 Sleepwalkers have a certain feel to them.
 It is best not to wake a sleepwalker before he or she is ready to wake up.
 It is better to provide a safe place for them to come to when they begin to wake up of their own volition.
 It is better to love them and let the awakening shine through you and onto them so that you can clearly see the dormant consciousness within them… The potential.
 The Buddhists call this the “Buddha within everyone”.
 Sitting beside this un-awakened Buddha, I am acutely aware of the imprisonment of unconsciousness.
-It is not a pity that I feel because I believe her to be just as capable of becoming conscious as myself.
-It is a compassion, which blooms for her the same way it now does for myself.
+It is not a pity that I feel, It is a compassion, which blooms for her the same way it does for myself.

 The ego is like a painting that the eternal ‘self’ (what many call soul) began painting before your birth.
 Your soul continues adding strokes to that painting over the course of your life.
-But as soon as it began panting it, your soul stepped into it’s own painting.
+But as soon as it began panting it, your soul stepped into its own painting.
 That painting became its world and it is living the experience of being IN and OF that painting.
 And as more time went on, your soul identified with the painting to the degree that it was no longer IN the panting, instead it WAS the painting.
 We soon forgot that anything existed outside the world of our soul’s painting.
 We forgot the soul beyond the souls’ creation.
 And the work of spirituality is about remembering ourselves beyond the painting.
-Our work is about choosing whether to experience life through the perspective of being the painting or being in the painting; of being the painter outside the painting.
+Our work is about choosing whether to experience life through the perspective of being the painting or being in the painting; or being the painter outside the painting.
 The truth is, the Ego is not bad.
 In fact, the Ego is the means by which awakened consciousness is possible.
 It is the call to ripen.
 All ‘negative’ experiences are like an alarm bell ringing in the darkness, trying to wake you from slumber to the truth of yourself.
 The strong emotional reactions we have are an alarm bell ringing in the darkness, trying to wake us from slumber to the truth of ourselves.
 I wonder how many wars we will wage with one another until we can embody that truth.